Pennsylvania

 • Launched 2012

-Pennsylvania’s Opportunity Scholarship Tax Credit Program offers corporations tax credits for their donations to scholarship organizations (SOs) that provide private school scholarships.
+Pennsylvania provides tax credits for corporate contributions to Scholarship Organizations (SOs), nonprofits that provide private school scholarships to students who live in a low-achieving school zone.
 Students who meet the zoning and income requirements can receive scholarships funded from those tax credits.
-Learn more about the program funding, eligibility and rules on this page.

 We do not administer this program.